 * MetalScream: Several times in "Children of the Elder God", with a shorter example in "Psychosis".

 * MindScrew: Some of their music videos are rather weird, especially "Carnival of Rust".

 * PurpleProse: They do this with a few songs, while proving that TropesAreNotBad.

 * ShoutOut: "The Ultimate Fling" has nods to two of DirtyHarry’s quotes; specifically, "Make my day," and "Do [[BeamMeUpScotty you]] feel lucky?"

-** The title of ''Signs of Life'' is a nod to PinkFloyd’s instrumental of the same name.
+** The title of ''Signs of Life'' is a nod to Music/PinkFloyd’s instrumental of the same name.

 * SubduedSection: Especially "The Ultimate Fling" and "Revolution Roulette".